rl-institut/oemof-B3/docs/examples.rst

 But it can be invested into battery storage to expand it.

-The three scenarios have been built based on the grid development plan:
+The three examples have been built based on the grid development plan:

-* **example_base**: This scenario represents a future energy system with higher capacities for renewables compared to the current system.
+* **example_base**: This example represents a future energy system with higher capacities for renewables compared to the current system.
 The assumed capacities corresponds to those of scenario A 2035 of the grid development plan.
-* **example_more_re**: This scenario assumes larger capacities of renewable energies (wind, pv, biomass) compared to the base scenario, corresponding to scenario B 2035 of the grid development plan.
+* **example_more_re**: This example assumes larger capacities of renewable energies (wind, pv, biomass) compared to the base example, corresponding to scenario B 2035 of the grid development plan.
-* **example_more_re_less_fossil**: This scenario represents a system with more renewable capacities compared to the previous and assumes that the capacities of fossil (gas, oil) powerplants have been reduced further.
+* **example_more_re_less_fossil**: This example represents a system with more renewable capacities compared to the previous and assumes that the capacities of fossil (gas, oil) powerplants have been reduced further.
 The capacities correspond to scenario B 2040 of the grid development plan.